probcomp/Venturecxx/core-dev-style-guide.md

 - We use [Asana](http://asana.com) to coordinate tasks.

-- We use nosetests for running the test suite.
+- We use [nosetests](https://nose.readthedocs.org/en/latest/) for running the test suite.

-- We use Starcluster over EC2 for cloud compute.
+- We use [Starcluster](http://star.mit.edu/cluster/) over EC2 for cloud compute.

-- We use Jenkins for the continuous build.
+- We use [Jenkins](http://jenkins-ci.org/) for the continuous build.
 As of this writing, the server listens to http://ec2-54-84-30-252.compute-1.amazonaws.com:8080/

-- We use pylint to maintain our Python code style.
-The normative pylint configuration file is in tool/pylintrc.
+- We use [pylint](http://www.pylint.org/) to maintain our Python code style.
+The normative pylint configuration file is in `tool/pylintrc`.

 Particulars
 ===========